-Pilot Period Pre-survey (help seeker input) Post-survey (help seeker input) Standardized data collection form (staff input)
+Pilot Period Pre-survey (help seeker input)

+Post-survey Standardized data

+(help seeker collection form

+input) (staff input)

 Pilot Period

 A vital component of the implementation phase is a pilot period.
 The pilot period can allow time to:

 - Familiarize staff with data collection variables. - Clarify and standardize definitions of data collection variables. - Collect and analyze feedback on survey questions and concerns that arise from users and/or staff. - Collaborate with researchers to ensure fidelity in data collection. - Make changes to data variables and pre/post survey questions, as necessary.